hemalatha-kalluru11/savtoa-question2/README.md

     - Safe
     - Warning
     - Danger
-4.This data is saved in a JSON file.
+4. This data is saved in a JSON file.
-5.The web page reads this JSON file and displays:
+5. The web page reads this JSON file and displays:
     - Targets as dots on a map
     - Risk status in the alert panel

 # Risk Levels

-CPA Value         	Risk Level
-Less than 10	        - Danger
+Less than 10	       -> Danger
-Between 10 and 30     - Warning
+Between 10 and 30    -> Warning
-More than 30          - Safe
+More than 30         -> Safe

 # Technologies Used
 Python